During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 The Window

-As Ido Salomon of Monday.com put it: "Text isn't really the way to go forward when talking about the agentic future."
+As builders across the MCP ecosystem keep arguing, text alone isn't the way forward for the agentic future.
 Businesses still optimizing exclusively for text-based SEO and human-readable landing pages are building for the wrong audience.

 The window for early positioning is 12 to 18 months.
-After native browser MCP support ships, the competitive landscape will look very different.
+If native browser support for agent protocols ships to stable channels, the competitive landscape will look very different.
 The businesses that built their agentic infrastructure during this window will be the default answers AI agents surface.
 The ones that didn't will be competing for whatever human traffic is left.

 The ranking game rewarded the most authoritative site.
 The agentic game rewards the most readable one.
 Those are different things — and the translation has barely started.